vyvrhel/class-toggler/README.md

 ---

 #### `data-toggle-class="class-name"`
 CSS *class-name* that will be assigned to active toggle button (default `-active-toggle`).

-If you are using BEM naming convention, you'll probably need something like this:
+For example, when using *BEM* naming convention, your code should look like this:
 ````html
 <div class="Module">